demisjohn/pyFIMM/README.md

 ## Description

 pyFIMM provides a CAMFR-like scripting interface to [Photon Design's FIMMWAVE/FIMMPROP electromagnetic/photonic simulation tools](http://www.photond.com/products/fimmwave.htm), for Python, to construct, simulate, plot and analyze photonic devices using FimmWave.
-This enables one to do additional analysis and math on the simulations in python itself, and define complex Python functions or loops that use FimmWave to do the heavy-lifting of solving for modes and Scattering Matrices.
-The FimmWave/FimmProp GUI contains much functionality that is not implemented by *pyFIMM* - if you'd like some PhotonDesign feature to be included in pyFIMM, feel free to contribute code or open a "proposal" Issue on the Issue tracker.
+This enables one to do additional analysis and math on your simulations from python itself, and define complex Python functions or loops that use FimmWave to do the heavy-lifting of solving for modes and Scattering Matrices, but analyze and plot the data in Python.
+FimmWave can return solved field values & mode profiles or plot modes/fields directly in MatPlotLib.

+The FimmWave/FimmProp GUI contains much functionality that is not implemented by *pyFIMM*, so pyFIMM includes the ability to import saved Projects, Devices and Waveguides and run analysis on them.
+This way you can design your device in the FimmProp GUI, and run sweeps, data analysis and plotting via pyFIMM.

+Some examples of pyFIMM's utility include large multivariable sweeps and subsequent plotting (eg. waveguide width, thickness and wavelength) & devices that require analysis between sweep iterations (eg. the resonant cavity, in which eigenvalues are calculated at each wavelength to determine the resonant wavelength and resulting cavity mode profile).
-Some additional analysis functions are included, based on examples provided by Photon Design.
+Some analysis functions are included, based on examples provided by Photon Design.
 Some useful features are the ability to solve/plot the fields in an optical Cavity & Mode/Field-plotting.

 The interface is set up like [Peter Beinstman's CAMFR (CAvity Modelling FRamework)](http://camfr.sourceforge.net) system, in which 1-D Slices are concatenated to produce arbitrary 2-D index profiles, which can be further concatenated to produce full 3-D photonic integrated circuits.